-“No problem,” Danteus declared with a smile.
+“No problem,” Danteus declared, with a smile.
 Then turned to face their attackers with Anton and Maximus.
 Danteus’s smile grew as the armed men approached.
 “You know, I’ve been itching for a fight.”

 “Oh really?”
 Rufus declared, from where he stood behind his friends.
 Anton and Maximus fought off the men though not without a few mild cuts.

-“Yeah,” Danteus declared, as the remaining men rushed towards him, and the ground became uneven.
+“Yeah,” Danteus declared, when the remaining men rushed towards him, and the ground became uneven.
 Within seconds, he took out his attackers.
 When all the men fell, he glanced at Rufus.
 “Why don’t you show me what you’ve got?”
 Small balls of earth hovered in circles over Danteus’s open palm as he watched Rufus with a deadly smile.